Employment in NZ: what to look for in a job contract

-Also, make sure the job title is correct for the role you applied for – admin mistakes happen!
+Also, make sure the job title tallies with the role you applied for – admin mistakes happen!

 3. Your hours of work

-You should have a solid idea of your working hours from the job listing and your interviews.
-As with the description section, all you need to do here is check that what’s written in the employment agreement matches up with what you were expecting.
+You should have a good idea of your working hours from the job listing and your interviews.
+As with the description section, all you need to do here is check that what’s written in the employment agreement matches what you were expecting.